isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1581.md

 ---
-title: Voted as one of the best HRMS vendors by the Human Resource community, Unit4 has accumulated deep knowledge in developing and providing human resource software solutions and services.
-Its unique system, the Prosoft HRMS, is smart, flexible and easily integrated.
-It is widely regarded as an asset to human resource management and fulfills local and regional manpower management needs for many clients.
+title: Prosoft HRMS (SaaS) Version 8.0/8.5 - Enable-Prosoft150 (For 150 users)
 permalink: /productivity-solutions-grant/solutionrepo/solution1581
 ---

 ### Description

-201313892N
+Voted as one of the best HRMS vendors by the Human Resource community, Unit4 has accumulated deep knowledge in developing and providing human resource software solutions and services.
+Its unique system, the Prosoft HRMS, is smart, flexible and easily integrated.
+It is widely regarded as an asset to human resource management and fulfills local and regional manpower management needs for many clients.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Enable_20200265_Annex_3_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria